-If you don’t have the answer off-hand, it’s okay.
-You’re not alone.
-According to Sprout’s 2018 Social Index, social marketers’ top priority this year is to increase brand awareness.
+According to Influencer Marketing Hub 2021, social marketers’ top priority is to increase brand awareness.

 1. Guest blog for other sites

 It’s important for brands to run their own blogs and build owned audiences, but they can only drive so much mileage from these assets.

 This is where guest blogging comes in.
 This is the process of writing and pitching blog posts for another publication.

 - Research blogs and publications in your industry–Search for industry keywords and guest posts via trusty old Google and social channels.
 For that client in education, for example, a quick search of ‘education guest blogging’ brings you this list of education blogs that accept guest posts.
 As Neil Patel suggests, you can also Google ‘guest post guidelines’ and ‘guest post by’ in your industry to find sites that accept guest submissions.
 Or you can use platforms like MyBlogGuest and this collection of 500+ sites from BuzzBlogger to aid in your quest.
 You can find examples like this one from the Christensen Institute on GettingSmart.com: